davidpomerenke/gpt-lite/README.md

 For processing payments with Stripe (optional):

-- Using the Stripe dashboard, create a payment link that redirects to the site.
+- Using the Stripe dashboard, create a payment link that redirects to the site with `...?top-up=completed`.
 Store the link in `frontend/static/links.json` in the format `{"paymentLink: "https://buy.stripe.com/..."}`.
 - Using the Stripe dashboard, create a webhook for the `checkout.session.completed` event, point it to the site at `.../top-up`.
 Store the Stripe endpoint secret in `.env`: `STRIPE_ENDPOINT_SECRET=whsec_...`
 - Test versions can be created for both of these by activating "Test mode" in the Stripe dashboard.